 And if you remove the 4 screws on the bottom, you can then lift up the keyboard action to see the 5 voiceboards inside.
 Each voiceboard for one octave of keys.

 The 5 voiceboards contain an oscillator per key.
 It got an labeled trimmers (on the left) to adjust the pitch of each key.
 Each of the twelve notes of a scale got here a single filter and VCA.
 The parts of the filter and the wave shape former are varying for each key.
 The little chip appears to be an µPC324C (low power quad operational amplifier).

-Compared to the tripple top-octave voice generation of the Korg PE 2000 this is technically very differnt !
+Compared to the tripple top-octave voice generation of the Korg PE2000 (Poly Ensemble S), this is technically very differnt !

 Sound used in the order you hear them:

 - Control 0:00